The countdown is on: Blue Apron Holdings Inc. (APRN)

 Technical rundown of Blue Apron Holdings Inc. (APRN)

-Raw Stochastic average of Blue Apron Holdings Inc. in the period of last 50 days is set at 69.58%.
-The result represents downgrade in oppose to Raw Stochastic average for the period of the last 20 days, recording 96.57%.
-In the last 20 days, the company’s Stochastic %K was 77.40% and its Stochastic %D was recorded 74.74%.
+Raw Stochastic average of Blue Apron Holdings Inc. in the period of last 50 days is set at 63.90%.
+The result represents improvement in oppose to Raw Stochastic average for the period of the last 20 days, recording 63.90%.
+In the last 20 days, the company’s Stochastic %K was 76.53% and its Stochastic %D was recorded 82.24%.